Gbollyhub/Lumina-Movies-React/README.md

 Installs all the packages the application needs to run smoothly

 ## Configure .ENV fILE
-In the project file you would find a file .env_example which contains the environment variables needed to connect to the node backend [http://localhost:3000] of this application
+In the project file you would find a file .env_example which contains the environment variables needed to connect to the node backend [Lumina-Movies-Nodejs (https://github.com/Gbollyhub/Lumina-Movies-Nodejs)] of this application

 Create your own .env and add the corresponding environment variables e.g [REACT_APP_API_KEY = http://localhost:4000]

 ### `npm start`